Have you got a question? We’ve got answers.

 However, we don’t consider a GMAT or GRE score itself as enough to accept or reject an MFin application and it is not considered as evidence of a strong academic record by itself.
 Please note also that we reserve the right to request a GMAT or GRE score on the rare occasions where we feel it is necessary.

 Please check the ‘Current application status’ section of our online application form to verify that your application is complete.
-Your application cannot be reviewed until we have received your application fee and all three references.
+Your application cannot be reviewed until we have received your application fee and all 3 references.

 The following websites provide information on whether you need a visa to study in the UK or to travel to the UK for interview, and on how to obtain a visa, and what paperwork you need to submit.
 You can also find the location of your nearest British Embassy or Consulate: